HannaLAguilar/Deep/README.md

 ## Projects

+### Neural Network

-1. [Sentiment Analysis](https://github.com/HannaLAguilar/Sentiment_analysis): implements a scratch neural network that is able to classify a movie review into negative or positive.
+* [Sentiment Analysis](https://github.com/HannaLAguilar/Sentiment_analysis): implements a scratch neural network that is able to classify a movie review into negative or positive.

-2. [Predicting bike sharing](https://github.com/HannaLAguilar/Predicting_bike_sharing): use a scratch neural networks to predict the number of bikeshare users on given day.
+* [Predicting bike sharing](https://github.com/HannaLAguilar/Predicting_bike_sharing): use a scratch neural networks to predict the number of bikeshare users on given day.

 3. [Dog breed classifier](https://github.com/HannaLAguilar/Dog-_Identification_CNN): implements an image classifier for dog breeds using CNN.